plen276/p4p-2025-physical-coding-blocks/README.md

 ### Software (Web Server)

-The `software` directory contains the Next.js web server.
+The [`software/`](software/README.md) directory contains the Next.js web server.
 It's built with TypeScript and uses Prisma with SQLite for database management.
 It provides API endpoints for devices and a real-time web interface for system monitoring.

 **Key Features:**